 The Summer Youth Mentorship and Promotion of Literacy (SYMPL) program provides high school students the opportunity to work closely with a physician in our pediatric health facility in Uptown to learn about careers in medicine, while becoming involved in community service and literacy promotion.

 This three-consecutive-summer scholarship program matches academically accomplished students with a physician who acts as a mentor, teaching them about medicine, taking them on rounds and exposing them to different parts of the hospital.
 In turn, the students act as mentors for patients in the waiting room by reading to them and promoting literacy.
 Students are encouraged to be creative and to get involved in the clinic's other community initiatives.
 Nearly all students involved in the SYMPL program have gone on to matriculate and graduate from college.

 To introduce Chicago's fastest growing population to promising healthcare positions, we offer a six-week summer internship to local Latino high school students.
 It is a highly competitive program.
-Students, ages 17 to 19, are chosen from 14 underserved Chicago public high schools and must be bilingual.
+Students, ages 17 to 19, are chosen from over 40 underserved Chicago public high schools and must be bilingual.

 Once selected, students can observe surgeries, help medical imaging staff examine x-rays and observe a day in the life of our emergency department.
 Students hear presentations from the hospital's nationally renowned pediatric care specialists from a broad range of medical disciplines.

 Thanks to funding by JPMorgan Chase, Lurie Children's has been able to expand the program and provide each student with a $1000 stipend to participate.
 The program now has 3,600 alumni who work in hospitals around the country.